7 AI Blogging Mistakes to Avoid (When Using AI Tools for Content Creation)

 1. Over-Reliance on AI Tools

 Have you ever read something on a blog, publication, or website and it just felt… off?
-Like the writer just repackaged a generic template and used a bunch of words that’d never come up in a real human-to-human conversation?
+Like the writer just repackaged a generic template and used a bunch of words that’d never appear in a real human-to-human conversation?
 That’s often the result of over-relying on AI tools.

 Why this AI blogging mistake is a problem: